Alex Lloyd

-Alex Lloyd (born 19 November 1974) is an Australian singer-songwriter.
-Four of his albums, Black the Sun, Watching Angels Mend, Distant Light and Alex Lloyd, released between 1999 and 2005, made the top ten on the ARIA charts.
+Alexander Lloyd (né Wasiliev) is an Australian singer and songwriter.
+Four of his albums, Black the Sun, Watching Angels Mend, Distant Light, and Alex Lloyd, released between 1999 and 2005, made the top ten on the ARIA charts.
 Lloyd has also won the ARIA Award for Best Male Artist on three occasions.

 Early life and education

 Alexander Wasiliev was born to a father of Russian descent and a mother of Irish descent.
-Lloyd grew up in the inner Sydney suburb of Balmain, New South Wales, and attended Balmain High School (now Sydney Secondary College Balmain Campus).
+Lloyd grew up in the inner Sydney suburb of Balmain, and attended Balmain High School (now Sydney Secondary College Balmain Campus).

 At the age of 15, Lloyd was a member of a school rock band that won the 1990 Balmain Battle of the Bands.
-This mainly blues-rock band evolved into "The Beefs", which began playing in local pubs and clubs and into indie rock band Mother Hubbard.
+This mainly blues-rock band evolved into "The Beefs", which began playing in local pubs and clubs and into the indie rock band Mother Hubbard.
 Lloyd adopted his mother's maiden name 'Lloyd', following her unexpected death in 1991.

 Career

 1998–2002: Black the Sun and Watching Angels Mend

 Early in 1998, Lloyd released his debut single "Peepshow/Momo", which did not chart.
 In July 1998, Lloyd released the single "Black the Sun", the lead from his debut album of the same name.
 The song peaked at number 86 on the ARIA Charts.
 Lloyd's debut studio album, Black the Sun was released in July 1999.
 It peaked at number 9 on the ARIA Charts and was certified 2× Platinum.
 Triple J listeners voting it their album of the year in 1999.
 At the ARIA Music Awards of 2000, Lloyd won ARIA Award for Best Male Artist.

 In 2001, Lloyd released "Downtown" and "Amazing", the lead singles from his second album.
-"Amazing" became his best performing single, peaking within the top 20 in Australia and being certified gold.
+"Amazing" became his best-performing single, peaking within the top 20 in Australia and being certified gold.
 It was voted in a number 1 on the Triple J Hottest 100, 2001.
 At the APRA Music Awards of 2002, the song won Single of the Year.
+The accompanying video was directed by Ryan Renshaw.
 Watching Angels Mend was released in September 2001 and peaked at number 2 in Australia and was certified 3× platinum.
 Two further top-40 singles in Australia followed in 2002: "Green" and "Everybody's Laughing".
 At the ARIA Music Awards of 2002, Lloyd was nominated for seven awards, winning ARIA Award for Best Male Artist for a second time.